This Article is Courtesy of Veganpet. Written by Veganpet

 It is possible to love and care for an animal in a way that enriches the lives of both the animal and the human involved.

 It is also possible to raise a meat-eating animal such as a cat or dog on a vegan diet and thus reduce the overall amount of animal suffering and death in the world by not supporting the exploitative industries of fishing and meat-farming.

-The best time to begin your dog on a vegan diet is when he is a puppy, but older dogs can convert easily too.
-Make any changes to your dogs diet SLOWLY.
+The best time to begin your cat on a vegan diet is when he is a kitten, but older cats can convert easily too.
+Make any changes to your cats diet SLOWLY.
 Begin by adding a small amount of veggies and VEGANPET dry food, slowly increasing the amounts replacing his old diet with the new.
-Be sure your dog is eating enough to sustain him, if not go back a few steps adding more of his old diet, and slowly decreasing it again.
-If your dog is very old I would not try to make him total vegan, some old timers take to it easily, but some can be very set in their ways and it would be cruel to force change on them at this time of life.
-You could slowly reduce the amount of meat or chicken feeding him mainly vegan food and only a very small amount of meat or chicken.
-Please if you must give meat, fish or chicken make sure it is fit for human consumption.
-Even though your old dog is still eating the flesh of a dead animal the amount is greatly reduced.
+Be sure your cat is eating enough to sustain him, if not go back a few steps adding more of his old diet and begin slowly decreasing it again.
+If your cat is very old I would not try to make him total vegan.
+Some old timers take to it easily, but some are very set in their ways and it would be cruel to force change on them at this time of life.
+You could slowly reduce the amount of meat, chicken or fish you are feeding him and replace with VEGANPET dry food and some vegetables or whatever you eat adding only a very small amount of meat or fish.
+Even though your old cat is still eating the flesh of a dead animal the amount is greatly reduced.